Edith of Wessex: Early life

 Edith was brought up at Wilton Abbey.
-She was an educated woman who spoke several languages, skills she probably acquired at Wilton.
+She was an educated woman who spoke several languages including English, Danish, French, Irish, and Latin, skills she probably acquired at Wilton.
 She remained attached to it, and in later years rebuilt its church.
-Her niece, Gunhild of Wessex, would also be educated at Wilton.
+Her niece Gunhild of Wessex would also be educated at Wilton.

 The Vita Edwardi emphasised her piety.
 She helped Giso, the Bishop of Wells, secure the endowments of his see, and gave lands to Abingdon Abbey, but the monks of Evesham alleged that she had the relics of many monasteries brought to Gloucester so that she could select the best for herself.
-When Gervin, abbot of Saint-Riquier, who was visiting the English court, rejected her kiss of greeting, she took offence.
+When Gervin, abbot of Saint-Riquier, was visiting the English court, he rejected her kiss of greeting and she took offence.
 Edward reproved her, and she accepted the rebuff, even going on to urge English churchmen not to kiss women, although they did not object to the custom.

 Edith lost four of her brothers in a very short span.
 Tostig died on 25 September 1066 during the Battle of Stamford Bridge.
-Three others – Harold, Gyrth, and Leofwine – all died on 14 October 1066, during the Battle of Hastings.
+Three others – Harold, Gyrth, and Leofwine – all died less than three weeks later on 14 October 1066, during the Battle of Hastings.